gastonmorixe/react-native-new-architecture-research/12-Case-Study-Vision-Camera.md

 ## Standard New Architecture Components

-At its base, Vision Camera uses the standard New Architecture components as expected:
+At its base, Vision Camera aims to support the New Architecture, but its adoption is still in progress:

--   **Fabric Component:** The `<Camera>` component itself is a Fabric Native Component.
-This allows it to be rendered efficiently and to have its props (like `device`, `isActive`, `zoom`) updated directly from the C++ layer, avoiding the overhead of the legacy UIManager.
-The native view (`CameraView.swift` on iOS) inherits from the Fabric base classes and implements methods like `updateProps` to respond to changes.
+-   **View Layer (Legacy View Manager with New Architecture compatibility):** The `<Camera>` component is implemented by a `RCTViewManager` subclass (`CameraViewManager.swift`) and a legacy `requireNativeComponent` wrapper.
+[1][2] The manager still relies on `bridge.uiManager.view(forReactTag:)`, but the codepaths are guarded with `BuildConfig.IS_NEW_ARCHITECTURE_ENABLED` so the module can resolve views through Fabric's `UIManager` when the New Architecture is active.
+[3]

--   **TurboModule:** The library also exposes a TurboModule for imperative API calls that don't belong to a specific view instance.
-This includes functions for getting available camera devices (`getCameraDevices()`) and requesting permissions.
-This follows the best practice of using TurboModules for non-UI functionality.
+-   **Module Layer (Classic Native Module with JSI hooks):** Imperative APIs such as `takePhoto`, `startRecording`, and the frame-processor installation entry point live in `CameraViewModule.kt`, which extends `ReactContextBaseJavaModule`.
+[3] The module bridges to the UI thread when necessary and currently exposes synchronous bindings via `@ReactMethod(isBlockingSynchronousMethod = true)` rather than a generated TurboModule.
+Migration to a C++ TurboModule is tracked in the repository but not yet complete.

 ## Advanced JSI: The Frame Processor